Camden County Joint Development Authority Board of Directors

 Ms. Louise Mitchell

 Ms. Mitchell is a lifelong resident of the City of Woodbine.
 She is a graduate of Camden County High School and Savannah State University with a degree in social work.
 She is currently serving her 5th term on the Woodbine City Council and is presently serving as Mayor Pro-Tem.
 Ms. Mitchell worked with the Georgia Department of Labor for 34 years and retired as the Career Center Manager for the St. Marys Career Center-Georgia Department of Labor.
 Ms. Mitchell has served on the Board of the Camden County Joint Development Authority since 1989.
-She is a member of Zeta Iota Omega Chapter of Alpha Kappa Alpha Sorority, Inc., Advisory Board for the Salvation Army, and last but not least, member of the Ebenezer Missionary Baptist Church, where she serves as Financial Secretary.
+She is a member of Zeta Iota Omega Chapter of Alpha Kappa Alpha Sorority, Inc., Advisory Board for the Salvation Army, member of Woodbine Woman’s Club, and last but not least, member of the Ebenezer Missionary Baptist Church, where she serves as Financial Secretary.

 Dr. Sheila Sapp, Ed.
 D